 The focal point of the Conservation Area is The Green itself, a public open space with trees, footpaths and historical structures.
 The buildings surrounding the Green present visually the best of Georgian, Edwardian and Interwar architecture and this pleasant environment is one that the Association works towards preserving for future generations.
 The Association has undertaken tree planting, bulb planting and monitoring of various highways improvement to ensure that works are sympathetic to this locale.
 It has also undertaken research to support the listing of buildings which contribute to the character of Southgate Green.

-SGA is a member of the Conservation Advisory Group, a body which advises the Assistant Director of Planning and Transportation on matters which affect Conservation Areas, and this includes monitoring and evaluating of planning applications.
-We also comment on environmental initiatives which impact on the character of our area, such as the resurfacing of footways and street lighting.
+SGA was a member of the Conservation Advisory Group, a body which advised the Assistant Director of Planning and Transportation on matters affecting Conservation Areas.
+This was replaced in 2021 by The Environment Forum of which SGA is a member, and the Association continues to monitor and comment on planning applications.
+We also comment on environmental initiatives which impact our area such as cycle routes, resurfacing, and tree planting.

 SGA is committed to increasing public awareness of the special character of Southgate Green.
 We hope you will find this website useful and informative.
 The historical information provided has been researched by members who have cited local sources, not typically found in other sources.